 Community service is, to me, a privilege.
 I am currently in my first term on the Denton City Council, and was elected Mayor Pro Tem by my fellow Council Members.
 I serve on the Economic Development Partnership Board and the Council Committee on the Environment.
 I also chair the Downtown Economic Development Committee, the Council Community Partnership Committee, the Council Committee on the Environment, and as board chair of the North Texas Metroplex Children’s Choir.
-Previously, I served five years on the St. David’s Episcopal Church board and currently chair a $3 million capital campaign for a new church building.
-I am a past president of the Denton Evening Rotary Club, current , was the founding chair of the City of Denton Board of Ethics.
-I formerly served on the Denton County Historical Commission Executive Committee.
+Previously, I served five years on the St. David’s Episcopal Church board and chaired a $3 million capital campaign for a new church building.
+I am a past president of the Denton Evening Rotary Club, current , was the founding chair of the City of Denton Board of Ethics, and formerly served on the Denton County Historical Commission Executive Committee.

 The Boy Scouts of America organization has been an important and formative part of my life from an early age.
-I became an Eagle Scout with Troop 65 and served in a variety of leadership positions within the Longhorn Council and at Worth Ranch Scout Camp, as a youth and adult Scouter.
+I became an Eagle Scout with Troop 65 and have served in a variety of leadership positions within the Longhorn Council and at Worth Ranch Scout Camp, as a youth and adult Scouter.